 a.
 User Interface (UI)

 This code is sent to your browser from a Webserver.
 The webserver is a software program that runs on a computer called a Server.
-This server is a physical piece of hardware which is kept on the Cloud and access to this hardware is limited to the Technical Team of your EMR vendor.
+This server is a physical piece of hardware which is kept in the Cloud and access to this hardware is limited to the Technical Team of your EMR vendor.
 So the crux here is the physical Server that runs your webserver.

 A Cloud EMR can use for Server various options such as Cloud Instances, Virtual Machines, Compute Instance, Cloud Services – essentially these are different names of the same thing, a Webserver on the Cloud.
-These are however old wine in a new bottle.
-These legacy Cloud technologies, allow a Developer to run his software that is not Cloud Ready, without making much changes to it.
-So the pitfall when your Clinic starts using such a solution is, that while you think you are on the Cloud and are benefiting from all the security apparatus associated with it, in reality it is an illusion.
+These are however old wines in a new bottle.
+These legacy Cloud technologies, allow a Developer to run his software that is not Cloud Ready, without making many changes to it.
+So the pitfall when your Clinic starts using such a solution is, that while you think you are on the Cloud and are benefiting from all the security apparatus associated with it, in reality, it is an illusion.
 It is like rock climbing thinking you have a harness, you need to wait to slip, to realize this is a free fall.

 Why do I call them Legacy Cloud Technologies?
 Because they allow me the same advantages that a webserver not running on Cloud would offer i.e. they have the same disadvantages too.
-A web developer can log into those machine and make changes to the software that is running on these computers.
-So you could install any other piece of software other than a web server, you could log in and browse websites on such computers, you can pretty much do anything you could do with your own home computer.
+A web developer can log into that machine and make changes to the software that is running on these computers.
+So you could install any other piece of software other than a web server, you could log in and browse websites on such computers, and you can pretty much do anything you could do with your own home computer.
 That does not sound like a vetted, sanitized piece of thoroughly checked equipment.
 It is perhaps a bit better off than your home PC, but do you really want to be running your Clinic operations on equipment that is “slightly better off than your home PC”?

 This is the code that you cannot see, which lives and executes not in the browser, but on the Server.
 Same logic as UI, imperative you use App Services, rather than legacy Cloud Technologies.